Adarsh-g-s/MultilabelMetrics/ReadMe.md

 weights = {'A':0.7, 'B':0.2, 'C':0.1}

-Corresponding metrics like Precision, Recall, F1 score is computed for each label and then finally the macro averaged F1 is computed from the F1 scores of the corrsponding labels.
+Corresponding metrics like Precision, Recall, F1 score is computed for each label and then finally the macro averaged F1 is computed from the F1 scores of the corresponding labels.